PEG Selector: Interactive Prototype

 • Multi-parameter filtering by molecular weight (slider-based selection)

-• Filtering by functional group / reactivity (e.g., NHS ester, maleimide, azide, aldehyde)
+• Filtering by functional group / reactivity (e.g., Amine, NHS ester, maleimide, etc.)

-• Selection by polymer architecture (linear, multi-arm, Y-shaped)
+• Selection by polymer architecture (bifunctional, linear, or multi-arm)

 • Filtering by solubility, intended application, and commercial partner